-Harry S. Truman became U.S. President when President Roosevelt died in 1945.
+Harry S Truman became U.S. President when President Roosevelt died in 1945.
 He was responsible for dropping the atomic bombs on Japan and ending World War II.
-Truman started the Marshall Plan to rebuild Europe after the war.
+Truman initiated the Marshall Plan to rebuild Europe after the war.

 Doris Day was born on 3 April 1922 and passed away on 13 May 2019 at age 97.
-She started singing and touring with the Les Brown Band at age 16.
-She made her first movie in 1948 and soon became a popular movie star and singer, best known for her movies with actor Rock Hudson.
+She started singing and touring with the Les Brown Band at age 16 and made her first movie in 1948.
+She soon became a popular movie star and singer, best known for her movies with actor Rock Hudson.

-Partially deaf singer, whose song Cry was a number 1 hit.
-Ray actually cried in performing the song.
+Partially deaf singer, whose song Cry was a number-one hit, Johnny Ray actually cried in performing the song.
 He was a top star in 1949 and 1950 with his other hit songs The Little White Cloud that Cried and Walking in the Rain.